Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 Command details:

-    --id -i    : [Required] The service id to score against.
+    --id -i    : [Required] The service ID to score against.
     -d         : The data to use for calling the web service.
     -v         : Verbosity flag.